NSH2022/LAVA/README.md

 ## Model training and evaluation
 Our code will employ a five-fold stratified cross validation for AD vs NC. binary classification.
-PLease refer to
+Please refer to

 ```
 cv_train_eval.ipynb
 ```
 For our dataset, the range of accuracy values generally ranges between 68-80% for each fold, for example,